hlynch/Biometry2020/docs/Week-1-lecture.md

     + Foundational and Applied Statistics for Biologists Using R
     + Biostatistical Design and Analysis Using R

-- Papers from prmiary literature
+- Papers from primary literature

 Basic Outline